cbojo5/Reuse-Near-You-BE/README.md

-# Using TomTom Maps in a Django App
+# Reuse Near You Project

-This repository contains a complete Django application that uses the TomTom Maps SDK for Web to create a basic store locator app.
+This repository contains a the backend code for the Reuse Near You Project in Phase III of the Reskill Americans program.
+It is a Django application that uses the TomTom Maps SDK for Web to create basic store locator functionality.

-db.sqlite3 is pre-populated with sample store locations so you can clone the application, run it, and see it in action.
+To be added:
+-Search functionality
+-Integration with frontend